Owen’s Fish Camp in Sarasota, I’m Hooked!

 I slipped onto the stool and ponied up to the high-table which was covered with a sheet of tin.
 I joined a couple who sat at one end and we were later joined by three others who filled the table.
 The table was close to the bar and it was a little loud but it was the best view for all the action.

-Owen’s Fish Camp’s menu is a paper place mat but the don’t be fooled.
-Menu items are glammed up Southern comfort food.
+Owen’s Fish Camp’s menu is a paper place mat but the don’t be fooled. opens in a new windowMenu itemopens PDF file s are glammed up Southern comfort food.
 I ended up with the shrimp and grits topped with chopped tomato and smoked sausage along with garlic snails.
 Yeah, definitely something you wouldn’t find on a Southern diner’s menu.
 I’m usually a fan of shrimp and grits but I really didn’t like this one.
 There were plenty of shrimp but too many tomatoes and sausage.
 The snails were tasty.

 My neighbors had the smoked fish spread which was served in a Mason jar and the other neighbors slurped up one of the soups along with salads.
 Beverages, including wine, beer and soda, was served in a simple, short drinking glass, almost like the ones in hotel rooms.